jagin/dvg-utils/README.md

 # dvgutils
 > Go Deep with your Vision

-A set of tools to help you easily build your image and video processing pipeline using OpenCV and Python3.
+**dvgutils** is a set of tools to help you easily build your image and video processing pipeline using OpenCV and Python3.
+With an easy configuration file and implementation modules you can try your computer vision pipeline on different devices like webcams, RaspberryPi Camera or camera connected to NVIDIA Jetson device (Nano, TX2, XAVIER) through GStreamer and more.

+The library provides a handful of examples to start from.

 ## Getting Started